 Shortly before the House and Senate’s approval of the Child Victims Act of 2023, the Maryland Attorney General’s office released a report on clergy sexual abuse within the Archdiocese of Baltimore.
 The 463-page report revealed over 150 clergy members associated with the Archdiocese of Baltimore sexually abused over 600 children.

-If you are a survivor of clergy sexual abuse, contact us confidentially today.
+If you are a survivor of clergy sexual abuse in Maryland, contact us confidentially today.
 We believe you.